aktriv/re-fsm-tool/README.md

 for running this project.
 You can run `zig build install` to generate the webpage files without running the server.

-## On FSMs, DFAs, and Regular Expressions
+## On regular expressions, FSMs, and DFAs

 *Regular expressions (regexes? regices??)* are said to be discovered in 1951 by mathematician Stephen Cole Kleene.
 The kind of regular expressions we see today